osg-htc/docs/docs/other/osg-token-renewer.md

-This document contains instructions to install and configure the OSG Token Renewal Service package, `osg-token-renewer`, for obtaining and automatically renewing tokens with [oidc-agent](https://github.com/indigo-dc/oidc-agent).
+This document contains instructions to install and configure the OSG Token Renewal Service package, `osg-token-renewer`, for obtaining and automatically renewing access tokens.
+The package supports two basic modes of operating, one using OIDC authentication and one using the Oauth 2.0 client_credentials grant type.

 Before Starting